SidhuG/aegis-observer/README.md

 # aegis-observer
 Observes users, apps' and services' behaviour.
+Observer is one of the tools in aegis collection.
+The other key tools are:

+* AEGIS-IDENTITY
+* AEGIS-ENFORCER
+* AEGIS-ENGINE

 # Introduction
 Observer is a key tool that records the behaviour of running users, apps and services on a system under observation, with the objective that observed behaviour of these is used to detect anomalous behaviour in a production system.